Patch to comply with

 Yet again, the functions have been refactored to improve both on clarity and performance.
 The functions are now implemented using R6 classes.
 A substantial performance has been noticed, between 2x to 20x faster, depending on the apply flavor.

-It is now possible to expand matrixset
+It is now possible to expand matrixset objects following a join operation even

 if the resulting tag names are no longer unique.

-This is achieved by the introduction of the names_glue
+This is achieved by the introduction of the names_glue argument, which when

-(the default), the old behavior of preventing such join is enforced -
+NULL (the default), the old behavior of preventing such join is enforced -

 thus keeping back-compatibility.

-will provide instructions to the join functions on
+Otherwise, the names_glue will provide instructions to the join functions on

 how to make the resulting tag names unique.

-argument is not named for every variable.New tests implemented for applying functions.
+by argument is not named for every variable.New tests implemented for applying functions.

-A complete rewrite of the apply_
+A complete rewrite of the apply_ functions have been performed.
+The initial

 goal was to have clearer codes to maintain, but from a user perspective, an